stac-utils/pystac/README.md

 To avoid running these checks when committing, use `git commit --no-verify`.

-You can also run the `./scripts/test` script to check for linting, spelling, and run unit tests.
+You can also run the `./scripts/test` script to run unit tests.

 ### Continuous Integration

-CI will run the `scripts/test` script to check for code quality.
-If you have a Pull Request that fails CI, make sure to fix any linting, spelling or test issues reported by `scripts/test`.
+CI will run `pre-commit run --all-files` and `./scripts/test` to check for code quality.
+If you have a Pull Request that fails CI, make sure to fix any linting, spelling or test issues reported by either of these.

 ### Documentation